Care | 717 seniors waiting for nursing home beds

 The November summit will involve about 500 members and workers discussing new ways to provide care to seniors on a long-term basis.

-'The government told us that they're going to change how we do business and of course, they fund us
+'The government told us that they're going to change how we do business and of course, they fund us to large degree.

 'We have to find ways to be able to respond to tomorrow's challenges, which are really today because we don't have enough nursing home beds,' Keating said.